SolarHive

 Moodboard

 Next, we created a moodboard by analyzing apps that focused on energy saving and sustainability to understand how they used color, layout, icons and tone to build trust and convey impact.
+This helped our visual direction to feel clean, modern, and approachable.

 Solarhive